JanHerca/urantiapedia/output/wikijs/en/article/Ann_Bendall/On_the_Serving_of_Palatable_Food.md

 While our God-deniers may be highly capable of scathing and well thought out arguments against the existence of God, often based upon the historical hypocrisy of the church, they accept superstitious beliefs without question or analysis!

-To date, having been quite unable to formulate an acceptable hypothesis to explain such illogical beliefs, I fall back upon the Melchizedek's statement, “evolutionary religion is sentimental, not logical.” ([UB 92:4.3](/en/The_Urantia_Book/92#p4_3))
+To date, having been quite unable to formulate an acceptable hypothesis to explain such illogical beliefs, I fall back upon the Melchizedek's statement, “evolutionary religion is sentimental, not logical.” (<a id="a70_207"></a>[UB 92:4.3](/en/The_Urantia_Book/92#p4_3))

 ## The God-usurpers.